-Roger is Senior Research Associate in ‘Natural’ Disasters (though he is persuaded there are no disasters that are actually natural, just human).
-He has carried out projects in Haiti, following the devastating earthquake in 2010, which explored how survivors’ (largely) Christian beliefs influenced their response to and recovery from that catastrophic event.
-Since 2015 to date, he is working on projects in New Orleans, the Philippines, and in Somerset, exploring the influence of faith beliefs on survivors’ relationships (with God, with their community, and with the natural environment).
+Roger is Senior Research Associate in natural hazard related disasters.
+He has carried out projects in Haiti, following the devastating earthquake in 2010, which explored how survivors’ religious beliefs influenced their response to and recovery from that catastrophic event.
+From 2015 to 2019 he worked on projects in New Orleans, the Philippines, and in Somerset, exploring the influence of faith beliefs on survivors’ relationships with God, with their community, and with the natural environment.
+Since 2020 to date his has been conducting a project around the impacts of fear, anger, trust and hope on Christians during the pandemic.
 Following over thirty years of pastoral experience, Roger gained his Ph.D. in a practical theology of disaster response, from the University of Wales, Trinity & St. David.
-He has taught a University of Chester validated MA module in the pastoral response to trauma, has run a consultancy on pastoral care of trauma, and has been an active responder to traumatic incidents in the UK since 1989.
+He has taught on the pastoral response to trauma, has run a consultancy on pastoral care of trauma, and has been an active responder to traumatic incidents in the UK since 1989.
 He is a member of the British and Irish Association for Practical Theologians, The Society for the Study of Theology, and The Society for the Study of Christian Ethics.

 Abbott, Roger Philip.
 (2020).
 “An evangelical practical theology of providence in the light of traumatic incidents.”
 In Tragedies and Christian Congregations: The Practical Theology of Trauma.
 Edited by Megan Warner, Christopher Southgate, Carla A. Grosch-Miller and Hilary Ison, 92-105.
 New York: Routledge.